I can confidently say that I’ve found Feather’s AS D2 to be a damn-near-perfect double-edge safety razor, I’ll explain.

 In the world of gear, it’s hard to find something that’s damn near-perfect and one can almost never find something that’s perfect, hence the search continues.
-Same could be said in the wet-shaving world that one could never find a near-perfect double edge safety razor, and that’s why you’ll always see that wet-shavers almost never have only one razor in their collection.
+The same could be said in the wet-shaving world that one could never find a near-perfect double-edge safety razor, and that’s why you’ll always see that wet-shavers almost never have only one razor in their collection.

 Usually, we hoard at least 2-3 and upwards of 10+ Double-edge safety razors and keep switching to see which one we like and which one is perfect for what kinda shave and it’s all sorts of complicated.

 But I can confidently say that I found Feather’s AS D2 (weird name, I know) to be THE best double-edge safety razor, which you most probably should never buy and there are multiple reasons for that.

 Let’s talk about the razor a little bit, a review if you will, so you’d know where I’m coming from and why I think most people shouldn’t buy it.

 Gear hoarding is a problem and most people have it because they are looking for a perfect piece, the perfect thing that can be used in their life scenarios.
 But to find that you have to test all sorts of products which isn’t possible without buying them (in most cases), hence one ends up hoarding so much.

 Anyways, getting back to the point, after getting into wet-shaving and being at it for half a decade or so, I know most things there are to know and have come to expect what I am gonna get from what kind of razor/soap/blade combination.